Alexander Morfov: International success

 Since 2001 he has been working in Russia.
 His first show, The Tempest, in the Komissarzhevskaya Theatre in St. Petersburg, was honoured with Russia's most prestigious theatre award, the Golden Mask.
 Immediately after that he was invited to Moscow, to the theatre of the Russian actor Alexander Kalyagin, Et cetera, where he staged Don Quixote and Pere Ubu with Kalyagin in the leading role.
 Both productions were nominated for the Golden Mask Award and Kalyagin received the award for Best Performance for the role of Pere Ubu.
 Between 2003 and 2006 Morfov was appointed chief stage director in the Komissarzhevskaya Theatre, where he staged five productions and received the Golden Soffit Award for Dom Juan by Moliere and was again nominated for the Golden Mask Award.
 He also staged productions of One Flew over the Cuckoo’s Nest with Aleksandr Abdulov and The Visit of the Old Lady with Maria Mironova in Lenkom Theatre.
 Morfov has received more than twenty national and international theatre awards, including the Golden Mask Award, Chaika [seagull], Crystal Turandot, and others.

 In 2005 he worked in the United States with Mikhail Baryshnikov on the theatre project Doctor and Patient by Rezo Gabriadze.

 In 2006 he returned to the National Theatre of Bulgaria as a chief stage director – a position he has held since.
-Morfov's shows were presented at international theatre festivals in Vienna, Casablanca, Kyiv, Torun, Ohrid, Belgrade, Wrocław, and Hamburg.
+Morfov's shows were presented at international theatre festivals in Vienna, Casablanca, Kyiv, Toruń, Ohrid, Belgrade, Wrocław, and Hamburg.
 He has also worked on projects in France, Sweden, North Macedonia, Romania, Latvia, and Israel.
 He is currently working at the Ion Luca Caragiale National Theatre, Bucharest, Romania, staging The Tempest by William Shakespeare.

 Morfov is also a cinema director and scriptwriter.
 He has had acting roles in Ivan and Alexandra, Friends of Emily, The Last Sunday, The Goat Horn, The Love Summer of a Schlep, Travel to Jerusalem and others.